gilbox/react-spark-scroll/README.md

 because it was built specifically for keyframe animations.
 However, **if you are interested in animating SVG then use the GSAP animator because GSAP supports SVG animations but Rekapi does not.**

+As mentioned, the easiest way to use GSAP is via:

+    require('react-spark-scroll-gsap');

+However, this will include TweenMax.
+To customize your build instead of the above, use:

+    require('react-spark-scroll');

+Now you can include a subset of TweenMax since TweenMax isn't specified as a dependency of `react-spark-scroll`.
+`TweenLite.js`, `CSSPlugin.js`, and `TimelineLite.js` are the minimum subset of files required by `GSAPAnimator`.
+Load those files in however you wish, and then copy `node_modules/react-spark-scroll/src/spark-scroll-gsap.js` into your project and remove the `require('gsap')` line.

 # status